shajeebtm/iTunes-AppleScripts/README.md

 1. GetSongDetails.scpt - _A simple script for getting ID3V2 tags of every song in the Library chosen._
 2. GetSmartPlaylistDetails.scpt - _Script for getting conditions of every smart playlists in the Library chosen._
+3. Create_Nested_Folders.scpt - _A simple script for creating a root folder and subfolders inside iphone/ipad/ipod music app_